-Added stress of the ongoing COVID-19 pandemic, coupled with the cold, dark days of winter on top of holiday stress, can do a number on a person's mental health and could lead to seasonal affective disorder ― a type of depression that's related to changes in seasons.
+Adding the cold, dark days of winter on top of holiday stress can do a number on a person's mental health.
+It could lead to seasonal affective disorder ― a type of depression that's related to changes in seasons.

 For those looking to flip the switch on feeling down during the winter months, Dr. Sawchuk suggests giving light therapy a try.